 Keep in mind the cattle are not being butchered FOR their tallow, but for their meat.

-We believe in the nose-to-tail theory that if an animal is to be butchered, all parts of it need to be utilized.
-It’s only respectful.
+At Nefertem, we believe in the nose-to-tail theory that if an animal is to be butchered, all parts of it need to be utilized.

 This is true.
 We all have options.
-Some of us opt for the way our ancestors used to do it.
+Some of us opt for the way our ancestors used to do it and some of us opt for modern day preferences.

 Although recently humans have had the option to be selective with what we consume and use, with all the commercial, store-bought options available, there was once a time when we all had to use what was available to us locally to survive.